Global Social Work

 In order to enroll, students must meet the following requirements:

-The Turner-Frey Global Social Work Award was established by Dr. Wendy Turner-Frey, USI associate professor of social work, and her husband Leonard Frey.
+The Global Social Work Award was established by Dr. Wendy Turner, USI associate professor of social work.
 This award helps underwrite the expenses of full-time students planning to be a part of the annual Global Social Work trip.